Address: Bishopscourt Racing Circuit, Lismore Road, Downpatrick BT30 7EY, United Kingdom

 The circuit can be reached by heading south from Belfast on the A24/A7 to Downpatrick.
 Continue through the town centre and then head east following signs for Bishopscourt on the Ballyhornan Road.

-Find the best hotel and flight deals near to Bishopscourt:
+Find the best hotel and room deals near to Bishopscourt: